viamrobotics/docs/docs/use-cases/sensor-data-visualize.md

 ---

 Once you have used the data management service to [capture data](/use-cases/collect-sensor-data/), you can visualize your data with a variety of third-party tools, including Grafana, Tableau, Google's Looker Studio, and more.
-You can choose to visualize data from a component on one machine, from multiple components together, or from many components across a fleet of machines, all from a single pane of glass.
+You can choose to visualize data from a component on one machine, from multiple components together, or from many components across a fleet of machines.

-For example, you can configure data capture for several sensors on one machine or for several sensors across multiple machines to report the ambient operating temperature.
+For example, you can configure data capture for several sensors across multiple machines to report the ambient operating temperature.
 You can then visualize that data to easily understand how the ambient temperature affects your machines' operation.

 You can do all of this using the [Viam app](https://app.viam.com/) user interface.
 You will not need to write any code.